jasonr-alex/RNA-Seq-PANC1-STYK1-Knockdown/README.md

 | Outlier genes | 28 (0.13%) |
 | Low-count genes filtered | 6,223 (28%) |

-With α = 0.05 applied across 22,248 genes, an estimated **~140 genes** are expected to be false positives, meaning the vast majority of the 2,808 significant genes represent real biological signals.
+With α = 0.05 applied across 22,248 genes, an estimated **~140 genes** are expected to be false positives from the 2,808 significant genes recorded, meaning the vast majority of the 2,808 significant genes represent real biological signals.

 ### Key Genes of Biological Interest